ohle/todotxt-more/README.md

 At any time, there should only be a limited number of items carrying a priority, and it should be easy to increase/decrease priority of a task via either `priup`/`pridown`, or interactively using the `rofi` or `fzf` interfaces.

 To display your tasks non-interactively, we recommend you use `todo.sh more` (short for `todo.sh more list`) rather than the traditional `todo.sh list`; `todo.sh more` redefines several built-in commands.
+A quick recommended way to use this from your shell is to set an alias `t="todo.sh more"`, you can then do `t list` (or just `t` as a shortcut),`t add`,`t done` etc...
+All the regular commands as well as the extensions should be available.

-It will invoke the `format` and `relsort` extensions to do better colour highlighting and better relative sorting.
+Todo.txt-more will invoke the `format` and `relsort` extensions to do better colour highlighting and better relative sorting.
 You can pass any actions you also pass to `todo.sh`.
 Here is an example:

 ![todo.sh more list](doc/morelist.png)

 You can note the following in this example: